sanderman01/sanderman01.github.io/_posts/2019-11-14-game-development-best-practices-gamesaves.md

 comments: true
 tags: [game development]
 ---
-It recently occurred to me that I keep seeing the same kinds of patterns in many of the codebases get to work on, some of which I consider to be flaws, as they take problems that should be relatively simple and make them more difficult than they ought to be.
+It recently occurred to me that I keep seeing the same kinds of patterns in many of the codebases I get to work on, some of which I consider to be flaws, as they take problems that should be relatively simple and make them more difficult than they ought to be.
 These patterns then influence the code around them, sort like an infection.
 Once the rest of the codebase relies on flawed assumptions, it often becomes much more difficult and costly to fix the underlying root problem, as doing so may require extensive changes in other locations of the codebase.
 Though these issues could be prevented in early stages of a project with some thoughtful planning.
 That's why I decided to start a series on best practices in game development.

 This post's topic is on systems for saving player progression on the local device.
 E.g. Systems handling save files on PC, or save slots on consoles, and cloud saving/syncing.
 This post will *not* cover the case of online competitive games or MMOs that store all player progression data in a developer hosted database server.